Texas Hold’em 2026: Rules, How to Play, and Basic Strategy

 All-In Bets and Side Pots

 An all-in bet happens when a player pushes all their remaining chips into the pot.
-Once a player is all-in, they can’t be bet out of the hand: they’re guaranteed to see every remaining community card and reach showdown.
-The complication is when one or more opponents have more chips than the all-in player, because they can keep betting even after the all-in player has nothing left to put in.
+Once all-in, you can’t be bet out of the hand: you’re guaranteed to see every remaining community card and reach showdown.

 The Six Positions at the Table